Dr. Satoshi INOUE

 Dr. Yusuke Kawabata stayed at NJIT for two weeks to work with Dr. Inoue on data-driven MHD simulation.
 Dr. Keiji Hayashi also visited NJIT for a day to join our discussion.
 We had a nice discussion for current study and future collaboration.
 Next day, we visited New York City and enjoyed there.

 Sept.
-1 2022【New member join!】
+1 2022【New members have joined!】

 New member, Dr. Nian Liu, Ms. Arpita Roddanavar join Solar MHD